junglesta/wherenodoctor/_posts/2016-01-01-12-prevention-how-to-avoid-many-sicknesses.md

 **Prevention**

-_Where There Is No Doctor_  2015 141 Use latrines, wash hands before eating or handling food, protect food from flies, and follow the guidelines of cleanliness described in the first part of this chapter.
+Use latrines, wash hands before eating or handling food, protect food from flies, and follow the guidelines of cleanliness described in the first part of this chapter.

 **Treatment:**

 Mebendazole will usually get rid of roundworms.
 For dosage see [page 373](#page-373).
 Piperazine also works (see [page 374](#page-374)).
 Some home remedies work fairly well.
-For a home remedy using papaya see page 13.
+For a home remedy using papaya see page [page 13](#page-13).
 WARNING: Do not use thiabendazole for roundworms.
 It often makes the worms move up to the nose or mouth and can cause gagging.